samueltardieu/recoverjpeg/README.md

 > and that made an image file while skipping over the bad blocks without aborting.
 Then I would end up with a
 > 500 GByte file which I ran recoverjpeg on, and it worked.

+Another option suggested by Florian Schmaus is to use the dedicated [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) which may cope with even more desperate situations where multiple passes are needed in order to recover the physical medium content.

 History
 -------
 recoverjpeg was written on 23 December 2004 after a *huge* mistake: